Ashley Arthur

 }

-API endeavours to provide the building blocks for interacting with a HTTP based connection but ultimately leaves the decisions / process to the upper layers.
-Also noteworthy, we’re still returning std::Task
+We can see the Conn API endeavours to provide the low level building blocks for interacting with a HTTP based connection but leaves the management of lifecycles to its the upper layers in the stack, a simplified callsite might look like:

 // Client Send HTTP request example